-Where there's fire, there's going to be smoke, but that doesn't mean it has to billow out of the fire and engulf you like a toxic fog.
-Here are some tips that will help you build a fire that you can enjoy while breathing free and clean.
+Where there's fire, there's going to be some smoke, but that doesn't mean it has to billow out of yourbonfire ring and engulf you like a toxic smog.
+Check out these smoke-minimization tips:

 You want to stack your firewood so that there are plenty of large gaps to allow oxygen in to keep your fire burning free and hot.